Looking for sensory-friendly places to visit in Brisbane? We’ve listed plenty of fun and sensory-sensitive places in this article!

 Cinemas can be a little overwhelming to those with sensory issues.
 The darkness, loud noises, and the lack of ability to move freely can be quite stressful to children and parents.

-Sensory-friendly screenings involve the lights being only slightly dimmed, sound being lowered, and the ability to move freely around the cinema.
+Sensory-friendly screenings involve the lights being only slightly dimmed, the sound being lowered, and the ability to move freely around the cinema.
 So where can you find these screenings?
 These screenings occur regularly at Event and Hoyts cinemas, but screening times differ at each venue so be sure to check it out before you go!

 See what’s on at your local cinema here.